There are 4 main factors in deliverability:

 Doing the internal trust for the IPs will make your outlook server happy.

-Domain Reputation if a lot of spam has been sent via your domain, the domain will get a reputation that is less than desirable.
+If a lot of spam has been sent via your domain, the domain will get a reputation that is less than desirable.
 One bad actor using your domain can ruin it for everyone in the company.
 If the actor is bad enough, the domain will be blacklisted and make it very difficult to deliver any business emails.

-IP Reputation if the server that you are sending emails from is shared, and others are sending spam, the IP address can get a bad reputation.
+If the server that you are sending emails from is shared, and others are sending spam, the IP address can get a bad reputation.
 Note, ActiveDEMAND uses a reputation based IP pool system.
 The like actors are migrated to the appropriate pool of servers.
 ActiveDEMAND has a low tolerance for bounce/spam.
 Thus even the worst actors are still great marketers.
 That being said, those that are top performers are rewarded by being given access to the premium pools.
 The system is automated, thus there is no way to 'buy' your way into the top tier.

 Content: Most email firewalls are very good at determining the type of email being sent.
 If you send image heavy/html heavy emails, the emails will be flagged as promotional.
 If you send emails with large $ figures and messaging that can be sexual in nature, this will be flagged as spam.